CDCgov/AlignmentViewer/README.md

 * `config` - OPTIONAL, an object containing any of the following attributes:
 * `config.width` - OPTIONAL, the width (in pixels) _of each cell_.
 Please note that this is not the width of the output figure.
 Defaults to 10
 * `config.height` - OPTIONAL, the height (in pixels) _of each cell_.
 Please note that this is not the height of the output figure.
 Defaults to 10
+* `config.showChar` - OPTIONAL, should the character be rendered in the cell?
+Defaults to false
 * `config.colors` - OPTIONAL, an object mapping from the nucleotide to the color of the corresponding cell in the output image.
-Defaults to a close analog of the [Taylor color scheme](http://www.jalview.org/help/html/colourSchemes/taylor.html):
+Defaults to the [Taylor color scheme](http://www.jalview.org/help/html/colourSchemes/taylor.html):
 ```
 {
   'A' : 'lightgreen',